samir-s-hassan/HotelReservation-System/README.md

 # Hotel Reservation System

-Hotel Reservation System is a command-line app that facilitates booking experiences for customers, allowing them to reserve rooms for future dates.
-It provides an interface for front desk agents to efficiently manage check-ins and check-outs, as well as for housekeeping staff to monitor room status and cleanliness.
-Customers can view available room options with its respective room numbers and base rates.
+Hotel Reservation System is a command-line app that facilitates booking experiences for customers, allowing them to reserve rooms for hotel stays.
+The application has interfaces for customers, front-desk agents, and a housekeeping staff.
+The interface for front desk agents allow them to manage check-ins and check-outs while the housekeeping staff interface allows them to monitor room status and cleanliness.

+Within their interface, customers can view available room options with their respective room numbers and base rates.
+Though, the base rate isn't the final price as the price is dependent on the season and time of the booking.
 Payment options include both dollar and points rates, with a redemption process for customer points.

 ## Required Features